Okta Data Model

 • A Profile that allows you to store information about the object.
 For example, a user profile has an email attribute that contains the value for the email address.

-When you sign up for Okta, a private data space is created for you that is represented as an organization in Okta.
-As an Okta customer, you own your organization and everything in it: applications, directories, users, groups, policies, and so on.
+When you sign up for Okta, a private data space is created for you that's represented as an organization (org) in Okta.
+As an Okta customer, you own your org and everything in it: apps, directories, users, groups, policies, and so on.

-Your end users are modeled inside Okta as Users.
+Your end users are modeled inside Okta as Users (opens new window).
 Users are associated with an email address and a username.
 The username must be unique, but it can be changed (and often is when, for example, someone changes their name).
 The email address doesn't need to be unique and often isn't.
-Uniqueness for a user is determined by their Okta user ID.
+The Okta user ID determines the uniqueness for a user.

-A Group is made up of users found within a directory.
-It can be thought of as a label applied to a set of users.
+A Group (opens new window) is made up of users within a directory.
+It can be thought of as a label that's applied to a set of users.
 A user can be a member of multiple groups.
 Groups are useful for representing roles, relationships, and can even be used for subscription tiers.

-An Application holds information about the protocol in which it wants Okta to communicate, policies for accessing the application, and which users can use the application after identifying themselves.
+An app (opens new window) holds information about the protocol in which it wants Okta to communicate, policies for accessing the app, and which users can use the app after identifying themselves.

-The relationship between an application and a user is stored in Okta as an AppUser.
-This allows for mappings between profile values where they are different.
-For example, application1 may refer to a user's last name as lastName and application2 may refer to last name as surname.
-The AppUser stores the value as necessary for the application.
+The relationship between an app and a user is stored in Okta as an AppUser (opens new window).
+This allows for mappings between profile values where they're different.
+For example, app1 may refer to a user's last name as lastName and app2 may refer to last name as surname.
+The AppUser stores the value as necessary for the app.

-A Policy specifies the rules of how your organization behaves for certain actions.
+A Policy (opens new window) specifies the rules of how your org behaves for certain actions.
 Policies have conditions that need to be met to apply actions.
-Your Okta organization contains policies for how to gain access to an application, what the user needs to do to reset their password, and to enroll into multifactor authentication, for example.
+Your Okta org contains policies for how to gain access to an app, what the user needs to do to reset their password, and to enroll into multifactor authentication, for example.

-An authorization server in your Okta organization provides applications tokens that allow those applications to access either your API or Okta resources.
+An authorization server (opens new window) in your Okta org provides apps tokens that allow those apps to access either your API or Okta resources.
 This is done with protocols such as OAuth 2.0, OpenID Connect, and SAML.

 A resource that contains other resources is known as a collection.
-Collections support additional behavior, such as pagination, sort ordering, and searching.
-So the users collection would contain an array of User resources.
+Collections support additional behaviors, such as pagination, sort ordering, and searching.
+So the user's collection would contain an array of User resources.